aridjayarecipes/cutesrecipes.web.app/content/post/1965-easiest-way-to-prepare-any-night-of-the-week-brussel-sprouts.md

 recipeinstructions:
 - "First, cut off the hard bottoms of the sprouts, and then cut each brussel sprout in half."
 - "Heat coconut oil in a large frying/saute pan over medium high heat."
-- "Add trimmed brussel sprouts to pan, and season with salt and pepper (I season right when I put them in the pan, halfway through cooking, and then again at the end; just keep taking small tastes to make sure they don&#39;t get too salty!)"
+- "Add trimmed brussel sprouts to pan, and season with salt and pepper (I season right when I put them in the pan, halfway through cooking, and then again at the end; just keep taking small tastes to make sure they don't get too salty!)"
 - "Saute in pan for about 10 minutes or until desired consistency is reached."
 - "About halfway through cooking, add the hot sauce and other seasoning if so desired."
 - "Serve on the side of a protein and enjoy!"